Netscout warns that using of the DTLS vector allows hackers to amplify DDoS attacks by 37 times.

 Netscout reports that there are currently over 4,300 servers on the network vulnerable to this problem.
 Most often, it is a misconfiguration and outdated software that disables anti-spoofing mechanisms.

-In particular, it was previously noted that Citrix Netscaller Application Delivery Controller devices are often vulnerable, although Citrix developers have already urged customers to upgrade to a newer version of the software, where anti-spoofing is enabled by default.
+In particular, it was previously noted that Citrix Netscaler Application Delivery Controller devices are often vulnerable, although Citrix developers have already urged customers to upgrade to a newer version of the software, where anti-spoofing is enabled by default.

 Let me remind you that Google revealed the most powerful DDoS attack in history.